 To access social media settings in SharpSpring and connect Facebook, do the following:

-Important: Due to recent policy changes at Facebook, you can no longer publish posts to personal Facebook pages via SharpSpring.
+Important: Due to recent policy changes at Facebook, you can no longer publish posts to personal Facebook pages via SharpSpring or connect group pages.
 You can, however, still continue to post to public pages that you manage.

 Connecting Facebook to SharpSpring

 To connect Facebook to SharpSpring, do the following:

 Note: If you are already logged in, you will be taken to the first permissions page.

 Note: If you change your password, you will need to re-establish your social media connection.

 If you have already connected Facebook and would like to change the settings, simply remove SharpSpring as a connected app in Facebook.
 To remove SharpSpring as a connected app in Facebook, do the following: